adambirtles/libra/specification.md

 While the halt flag (`h`) is set, the CPU will not operate.

-The carry flag (`c`) stores the carry of the most recent addition/increment.
+The carry flag (`c`) stores the carry of the most recent arithmetic operation.

 The zero flag (`z`) is set if the result of the most recent ALU operation is 0.